 People often abuse meth for its euphoric properties.
 The drug produces an intense high that lasts just a few minutes.
 It increases levels of a chemical called dopamine in the brain, causing individuals to feel an enhanced sense of well-being.

-But the euphoria fades relatively quickly.
+The euphoria fades relatively quickly.
 To maintain a consistent high, some individuals repeatedly take the drug in large doses every few hours for several days — a process called binge and crash.
 During this time, they often give up food and sleep.
 Withdrawal from high doses of meth often results in strong cravings and severe depression.

 The stimulant is relatively inexpensive to make and sell.
 This has led to the widespread use of meth among high school students in the past.
 However, the 2017 Monitoring the Future survey shows that past-month use of methamphetamine has largely declined among middle and high school students in recent years.